Power Lines Down

 What is a Public Safety Power Shutoff (PSPS)?

 A Public Safety Power Shutoff (PSPS) is an operational practice that power companies such as Southern California Edison (SCE) may use to preemptively shut off power in high fire risk areas to reduce fire risk during extreme and potentially dangerous weather conditions.
 These conditions would typically involve weather conditions such as relatively low humidity, strong winds, and hot temperatures in combination with dry fuels.
 For more information on SCE Public Safety Power Shutoffs please visit their website at www.sce.com/wildfire.

 For additional information and tips for power outage preparedness, please visit Southern California Edison's helpful information page by clicking here.

 (Click image for full resolution PDF version in English and Spanish)

-At times of very high energy usage California's Independant System Operators (CAISO) may issue "Flex Alerts" encouraging residents to conserve energy to help meet demands.
+At times of very high energy usage California's Independent System Operators (CAISO) may issue "Flex Alerts" encouraging residents to conserve energy to help meet demands.
 Flex Alerts are often issued during extreme temperatures, when air conditioning use is at high levels.
-If electricty use cannot be reduced to a managable level power companied may conduct power interuptions, sometimes referred to as "rotating outages" or "rolling blackouts" that typically last about one hour.
+If electricity use cannot be reduced to a manageable level power companied may conduct power interruptions, sometimes referred to as "rotating outages" or "rolling blackouts" that typically last about one hour.
 Sign up for alerts at flexalert.org.

 Easy Actions You Can Take at Home